LeNPaul/Lagrange/_posts/2021-05-24-python_start.md

 $$ 1901 \ files \times 274MB = 521GB \times \ temperature \ and \ salinity = 521 \times 2 = 1.04TB \times 3 = 3TB$$

 To model this data we start with a larger resolution and therefore a smaller amount of data.
-Consider then computing EOFs for each month from 1955-2003 for 33 depths of the ocean.
+Consider instead computing EOFs for each month from 1955-2003 for 33 depths of the ocean.
 On a one degree by one degree grid this would mean:

 $$ 1 ^\circ \times 1^\circ \times 33 \ layers\ = 360 \times 180 \times 33 = 2,138,400\ Bytes\ of\ data\ per\ month$$